 Another example of simple multicellularity with diverse cell types associated with reproduction and sex is found in Oedogonium, (Fig. 5) another filamentous green alga.
 Most cells are cylindric with lengths about five times longer than their width.
-But there are also egg cells, that are shorter and bulge in the middle and much shorter sperm producing cells, with lengths the same or shorter than their width.
-Both these cell types develop holes in their walls that allows the short cells to release mobile sperm and allows the sperm to enter into the egg cells resulting in the production of cell with genetic information from two parents.
-This develops into a dormant spore that is eventually released from the filament.
+But there are also egg cells that are shorter and bulge in the middle, and there are much shorter sperm producing cells, with lengths the same or shorter than their width.
+Both these cell types develop holes in their walls that allows the short cells to release mobile sperm and allows the sperm to enter into the egg cells, resulting in the production of cell with genetic information from two parents.
+This develops into a dormant spore (zygospore) that is eventually released from the filament.
 An additional cell type can develop from the normal cells as they develop flagellae and eventually are released from the filament as cells capable of forming new individuals.

-Another criterion that has been applied to define ‘true multicellularity’ is a three-dimensional cellular organization, i.e., not just cells added in one dimension (a filament) or added in two dimensions (a sheet), or added in three dimensions without a determinate developmental program.
+Another criterion that has been applied to define ‘true multicellularity’ is a three-dimensional cellular organization, i.e., not just cells added continuously (without and endpoint, i.e. indeterminate development) in one dimension (a filament) or added in two dimensions (a sheet), or added in three dimensions.
 True multicellularity to some workers requires a developmental program that produces a distinct three-dimensional form that requires that the size, shape and activities of cells be influenced by a combination of location (where they are in the organism) and where they came from (cellular heritage).
 Such a structure requires extensive communication and coordination between cells.
 Note, however, it does not necessarily require tissues made up of different cell types.